Skip to main content

 Supported models

-The following model families are supported for Glean Assistant and Agents.
-With Enterprise Flex, each agent run uses FlexCredits that are determined by the complexity of an agent including how many data sources it searches, how many steps it takes, how much memory it maintains, how many actions it executes, and the model used for each step.
-Agents that use higher-tiered models will consume more credits than agents that use lower-tiered models.
-Availability depends on your hosting environment and provider access:
+With Enterprise Flex pricing, each agent run uses an amount of FlexCredits determined by the complexity of an agent.
+This complexity includes how many data sources the agent searches, how many steps it takes, how much memory it maintains, how many actions it executes, and the model used for each step.
+Agents that use higher-tier models consume more credits than agents that use lower-tier models.

 • OpenAI (through OpenAI or Azure OpenAI).